 You can also store them in the freezer by wrapping each piece with plastic wrap.
 They'll last one month that way.
 Thaw at room temperature or microwave them before eating.

-More Baking Recipes You Might Like
+More Matcha Recipes You Will Love

 Print Pin SaveEquipment

-- 1 6-cup muffin pan
+- Muffin pan

 Ingredients